abbreviatedman/spellbound/data/quotes.md

 546
 00:27:24,470 --> 00:27:26,178
-It's a ritual, and I don't have any...
+It's a ritual, and I don't have any…

 547
 00:27:26,945 --> 00:27:27,911